laforcem/laforcem/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎓 I'm working on my B.S. in Computer Science at the Colorado School of Mines
+- 👨‍💻 I'm a software developer in the US
 - 🌐 I've been teaching myself web development and DevOps in my free time
 - I dabble in audio engineering 🎧 and graphic design ༼ つ ಠ_ಠ ༽つ✏️
 - 💻 Familiar languages: C++, Java, Python, JavaScript, HTML/CSS, SQL